 Eyre square is directly beside the shopping scene in Galway with Corbet Court shopping centre located just off Eyre Square and Shop Street just a 2-minute walk.
 As well as being beside all the great shops, Eyre Square is located beside the train and coach stations and bus stops, with all buses in Galway city leading back to Eyre Square.
 Maldron Hotel Sandy Road is just a 15-minute walk to Eyre Square allowing you to shop till you drop.

-Galway Racecourse is located in Ballybrit, just a 10-minute drive from Maldron Hotel Sandy Road.
+Maldron Hotel Sandy Road is one of the hotels near Galway racecourse.
+Located in Ballybrit, we are just a 10-minute drive away.
 The Galway Racecourse hosts a number of events throughout the year, with the largest and by far the most popular event, being the summer festival.
 The summer festival is Ireland’s biggest and most famous racing festival held at the end of July and takes place over a busy 7 days of fun.

 Throughout September and October, there are various race days held for those who want the excitement but not the crazy crowds.
 During the Christmas season the Galway Racecourse gets a whole new look when elf town takes over, the highly popular interactive Christmas experience is the perfect thing to get you in the holiday spirit.